-A new award has been introduced this year, the "Gwen P. Reichert Gold Medal for Children's Literature", which provides a cash prize for the Gold Winner of the Florida Book Awards in the Children's Literature category.
+Other contest categories include Florida Nonfiction, General Fiction, General Nonfiction, Poetry, Popular Fiction, Spanish Language, Visual Arts, and Young Adult Literature.
+In 2014, the "Gwen P. Reichert Gold Medal for Young Children's Literature" was introduced, which provides a cash prize for the gold winner in the Younger Children's Literature category.
 This award is in memory of Gwen P. Reichert and serves as a lasting tribute to honor her accomplishments as a rare book collector, nurturer of authors and their audience, and her commitment to children's education.
-Gwen worked as a school principal and was an enthusiastic children's book collector.
-She became friends and pen pals with celebrated children's book authors including Tasha Tudor and Maurice Sendak.
-Gwen also founded and served as president of the Randolph Caldecott Society in St. Augustine, Florida.

 Applicants are encouraged to submit their books into competition as soon as possible after books are officially published.
 Entries, which can be submitted by anyone (e.g. publisher, author or literary agent), must have both a copyright date between Jan.
 1, 2016, and Dec.
 31, 2016, and an International Standard Book Number (ISBN).
 All entries must be received no later than 5 p.m.
 Friday, January 13, 2017 (this is not a postmark deadline).

 Three-person juries –– including members of co-sponsoring organizations, subject experts from the faculties of Florida colleges and universities, and previous Florida Book Award winners –– will choose up to three finalists in each of ten categories.
 In each category, the jury may award one Gold, Silver and Bronze medal.